Industry Experience

-Ringling’s Commitment to Your Experiential Learning
+Ringling’s Commitment to Experiential Learning

 INDEX allows students to build their portfolios, strengthen their resumes, and acquire confidence and familiarity with industry best practices.
 INDEX represents the College’s long-standing priority and purpose: to focus on students’ futures in the creative industries and to empower them to thrive as creative leaders.

-INDEX mirrors the most successful studios and organizations by bringing together multiple creative disciplines to blend artistry with emerging techniques, seamlessly integrate design, storytelling and technology, and produce work that is driven by strategy and supported by style.
+INDEX mirrors the most successful studios and organizations by bringing together multiple creative disciplines to blend artistry with emerging techniques, seamlessly integrate design, storytelling and technology, and produce work driven by strategy and supported by style.

 Industry Experiences are abundant and available across campus through experiential learning in the classroom, Design Center, Studio Labs, the Makerspace, volunteerism, internships, and as client-sponsored competitions, immersive experiences, and elective courses.